GOALS

 Assignment of specific responsibilities

-Training plan for staff, faculty and students
+Education plan for staff, faculty and students

-Plan to obtain and use feedback enterprise-wide
+A plan to obtain and use feedback institution-wide

-Plan to monitor progress of accessibility outcomes
+A plan to monitor progress of accessibility outcomes

 Explicit strategy to evaluate and revise the plan in an ongoing way